 The directors of the Company are responsible for the other information.
-The other information comprises the information included in the "Corporate Information", "Directors' Report", "Corporate Governance Report", "Management Discussion and Analysis", "Directors and Senior Management", "Chairman's Statement", "Financial Highlights", "Definitions" (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the "Environmental, Social and Governance Report", which is expected to be made available to us after that date.
+The other information comprises all of the information included in the Cheshi Technology Inc. annual report (the "annual report") other than the consolidated financial statements and our auditor's report thereon.
+We have obtained some of the other information including "Corporate Information", "Directors' Report", "Corporate Governance Report", "Management Discussion and Analysis", "Directors and Senior Management", "Chairman's Statement", "Financial Highlights" and "Definitions" prior to the date of this auditor's report.
+The remaining other information, including the "Environmental, Social and Governance Report" is expected to be made available to us after that date.

-Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.